Pagure/pagure/README.rst

 * Install the needed system libraries::

-    sudo dnf install git python3-virtualenv libgit2-devel redis \
+    sudo dnf install git python3 libgit2-devel redis \
                      libjpeg-devel gcc libffi-devel redhat-rpm-config

   .. note:: Do note the version of libgit2 that you install, for example
             in ``libgit2-0.23.4-1`` you need to keep in mind the ``0.23``

-  .. note:: On RHEL and derivative (CentOS, Scientific Linux) the package
+  .. note:: On RHEL and derivative (CentOS, Scientific Linux) there is no
-            `python3-virtualenv` is named `python34-virtualenv` and is
+            `python3` package.
+Just `python36` or `python34` available in
-            available through EPEL.
+            EPEL 7 (EPEL 6 only has `python34`).
+Choose the one you prefer (3.6 is newer and generally a better choice).

 * Retrieve the sources::